Proposed laws would crack down on protesters who block roadways

 "It turned from a protest to basically terrorism on the roadways, and the bill got introduced for people to be able to drive down the roads without fear of running into somebody and having to be liable for them," he told CNN.

-After months of protests, the pipeline's construction was delayed late last year after the Army Corps said alternate paths for the pipeline would be considered.
+It's not just North Dakota that's cracking down on protesters.
+Other communities that have endured multiple or prolonged protests are fighting back by trying to put similar laws on the books.

-However, President Donald Trump issued an executive order on Tuesday to advance the stalled pipeline.
-Protesters told CNN affiliate KFYR that they will continue to fight its construction.
+In recent weeks legislatures in Minnesota, Indiana and Iowa have moved to add laws specifically targeting roadway blocking.
+The proposed bills have dismayed the American Civil Liberties Union, which fears they would trample First Amendment rights.

-Kempenich, for his part, argued that any drivers who intentionally targeted protesters would still be prosecuted, as would those texting and driving.
+Kempenich argued that any drivers who intentionally targeted protesters would still be prosecuted.

 "If people stay off the roadway, it has nothing to do with you," he said. "[But] if you're on the roadway trying to intimidate some people, then you've got an issue."